GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Evaluation

 \subsubsection{Analyzing the Cause of Error Patterns}

-\zhihua{}{To verify his observation, E2 also explored the Graph View and selected a node for further checking.
+E2 also explored the Graph View and selected a node to verify his observation.
 E2 found that the node has some neighbor nodes with a different \textit{ground truth label}, as shown in Fig.~\ref{Fig.case_cora_ml_1}(b).
 In the Feature Matrix View (Fig.~\ref{Fig.case_cora_ml_1}(c)), E2 can see that the \textit{ground truth labels} of most training nodes are the same as its \textit{GAT prediction label}.
-The first few words are ``markov'', ``model'', ``chain'' (Fig.~\ref{Fig.case_cora_ml_1}(c1)), which are common words in papers about Probabilistic Methods.
-This article has these words, but the ground truth class of this article is Neural Network.
-Therefore, these features may be one of the reasons for the misclassification made by GAT, and these features have a significantly negative impact on the performance of the GAT model (\textbf{R3}). }
+The first few words are ``markov'', ``model'', ``chain'' (Fig.~\ref{Fig.case_cora_ml_1}(c1)), which are common words in papers about \textit{Probabilistic Methods}.
+This article has these words, but the ground truth class of this article is \textit{Neural Network}. \zhihua{}{E2 thought this node is mislabeled rather than misclassified.
+To verify whether it is labeled correctly, E2 further checked its title by hovering over the glyph in the Feature Matrix View and found that the title is \textit{“Equivalence of Linear Boltzmann Chains and Hidden Markov Models”}~\cite{mackay1996equivalence}.
+After further checking the content of this article, E2 concluded that the ground truth class of this article should be \textit{Probabilistic Methods} rather than \textit{Neural Networks}.
+E2 further checked the three neighboring nodes of this node, which shares the same properties that the ground truth class is \textit{Neural Network} but all three model prediction results are \textit{Probabilistic Methods} (Fig.~\ref{Fig.case_cora_ml_1}(b1)).
+E2 found that they share the same title \textit{``Gibbs-Markov Models''}~\cite{lafferty1996gibbs} and should belong to the class \textit{``Probabilistic Methods"}.
+E2 suggested that the wrong labels should be identified and corrected, especially when the articles have words ``markov'', ``model'', ``chain'', and its ground truth class is \textit{Neural Network} (\textbf{R3}).}